Probability > Addition Rule

 There are a couple of useful facts that you can use with the addition rule:

-- If it isn’t possible for the events to occur together (called “mutually exclusive“) then P(A∩B)=0.
-In this case, the addition rule just becomes P(A∪B) = P(A)+P(B).
+- If it isn’t possible for the events to happen together (called “mutually exclusive“) then P(A∩B) = 0.
+In this case, the addition rule just becomes P(A∪B) = P(A) + P(B).

 A mutually exclusive event is one where there’s no chance of things happening together.
 For example, you can’t parachute out of an airplane if you never fly in planes.
 You can’t win the lotto if you don’t buy a ticket and you can’t get a speeding ticket if you never drive.
 Independent events have no influence on each other.
 For example, winning the lotto and finding that lost sock the dryer.
 Or getting a speeding ticket and a parking ticket on the same day.